openshift/installer/Documentation/install/azure/azure-terraform.md

 ## Prerequsities

+* **Terraform**: Tectonic Installer includes (and requires) Terraform v0.9.6.
+Other versions of Terraform are not guaranteed to work with this Installer.
- - **DNS** - Setup your DNS zone in a resource group called `tectonic-dns-group` or specify a different resource group using the `tectonic_azure_dns_resource_group` variable below.
+* **DNS**: Set up your DNS zone in a resource group called `tectonic-dns-group` or specify a different resource group using the `tectonic_azure_dns_resource_group` variable below.
 We use a separate resource group assuming that you have a zone that you already want to use.
 Follow the [docs to set one up][azure-dns].
- - **Tectonic Account** - Register for a [Tectonic Account][register], which is free for up to 10 nodes.
-You will need to provide the cluster license and pull secret below.
+* **Tectonic Account**: Register for a [Tectonic Account][register], which is free for up to 10 nodes.
+You must provide the cluster license and pull secret during installation.
- - **Azure CLI** - The Azure Command line interface is required to generate Azure credentials.
+* **Azure CLI**: The Azure Command line interface is required to generate Azure credentials.

 ## Getting Started